 Students found to be in violation of Residential Life Community Standards will be documented and may be required to meet with Residential Life staff or other University officials to discuss their conduct.
+Unless it is a very serious policy violation the first step would be an informal meeting with the Director of Residential Life.
 Current and past infractions will be taken into consideration when determining appropriate sanctions.
 In all disciplinary cases, the primary objectives are educating residents and protecting the college community.
 One or more sanctions may be issued to violators.
 Sanctions are designed to evoke a change in attitude and/or behavior.
 Sanctions may include: